Hippolyte Durand: Early years

 Hippolyte Durand was born in Paris in 1801.

 He attended the École des Beaux-Arts in Paris, where he was a student of Vaudoyer and Lebas.

 He won a departmental prize in 1829 and a medal in 1830.

 He became a specialist in medieval architecture.

-Durand worked on restoration of the Basilica of Saint-Remi in Reims, submitting a monograph on the subject to the Salon in 1837.
+Durand worked on restoration of the Basilica of Saint-Remi in Reims, submitting a monograph on the subject to the Salon of 1837.
 He also submitted papers to the Salon on Notre-Dame de l'Épine near Châlons-sur-Marne (1838) and the church of Saint-Menoux in the Bourbonnais (1841).

 In 1842 Durand began to build the neo-classical theater of Moulins.

 During the years that followed he laid out various projects for construction of medieval-style religious buildings, presenting them at the Salon of 1845.

 He believed in the superiority of medieval art over classical art in medieval architecture, since it represented a revolution in thought about architecture.

 In 1846 Alexandre Dumas, enriched by the success of The Three Musketeers and The Count of Monte Cristo, selected Durand as architect to build the home of his dreams, the Château de Monte-Cristo at Le Port-Marly, Yvelines.
 It was to be a retreat from the city where the author could work in peace.

 There were two buildings: a renaissance-style château facing a gothic castle surrounded by water.

 They were formally opened on 25 July 1847.